Complaint Process Summary, as per Bylaws 102 to 130:

 BCIA Bylaws regarding Complaints Against a Registrant of BCIA

-Complaints may be made against a Registrant for one or more of the following reasons:
+Complaints may be made against a registrant for one or more of the following reasons:

-(a) Incompetent performance in the Registrants’ regulated practice;
+(a) Incompetent performance in the registrants’ regulated practice;

 (b) Professional misconduct;

-(c) Conduct unbecoming a Registrant;
+(c) Conduct unbecoming a registrant;

 (d) Breach of the Professional Governance Act; or